DGMO Language Reference

 Migrating from pre-gauntlet syntax

-Two legacy forms changed with this spec:
+One legacy form changed with this spec:

 - C4 trailing

 [technology]sugar is removed.
 A C4 arrow like-Makes calls [HTTPS]-> APIused to extractHTTPSas the technology annotation.
 The fullMakes calls [HTTPS]is now the label.
-Use the post-colon or pipe form for technology:-Makes calls-> API | tech: HTTPS. - Bare palette color suffixes are a literal label.
+Use the same-line metadata form for technology:-Makes calls-> API tech: HTTPS.

 No code migration is required for in-arrow label character escaping — any label that was valid before remains valid, with one exception: if your label happened to contain the literal substring -> or ~>, the parser now rejects it with E_ARROW_SUBSTRING_IN_LABEL.
 Move those labels to the post-colon form.